yasdel/yashardeldjoo.github.io/_pages/about.md

 </header>

 <p> I am an assistant professor at <a href="http://www.en.poliba.it/" target="\_blank" style="color: #B509AC">Polytechnic University of Bari</a> (Politecnico di Bari), Italy, affiliated with the  <a href="http://sisinflab.poliba.it/research/" target="\_blank" style="color: #B509AC">Information Systems Laboratory (SisInf Lab)</a>, led by <a href="http://sisinflab.poliba.it/dinoia/" target="\_blank" style="color: #B509AC">Prof. Tommaso di Noia</a>, the head of the group.
-My research focuses on (i) designing multimodal information-seeking systems (recommender systems, interactive QA and conversational recommender systems), and (ii) designing and evaluating machine learning models to understand their robustness, fairness, generalizability, and interpretability.
-Recent and ongoing projects consider multimedia recommendation systems, multimodal conversational information-seeking, fairness and biases in recommender systems, adversarial machine learning for the security of recommender systems, and federated learning to maintain user privacy in recommender systems. <br> <br>
+My research focuses on (i) designing multimodal information-seeking systems (recommender systems, interactive QA and conversationalsystems), and (ii) designing and evaluating machine learning models to understand their robustness, fairness, generalizability, and interpretability.
+Recent and ongoing projects consider multimedia recommendation systems, multimodal conversational information-seeking, fairness and biases in recommender systems, adversarial machine learning for the security of recommender systems, and federated learning to maintain user privacy in recommendation learning. <br> <br>

 I defended my Ph.D. dissertation, with "con lode" (highest distinction in Italy) in July 2018!
 I have received two bachelor's degrees one a B.Sc. in Electrical Engineering from the University of Guilan, and the other a B.A. degree in English, Linguistics from the University of Gothenburg, Sweden.
 I completed my M.Sc. in Electrical Engineering with straight A+ GPA (First Rank) at the Chalmers University of Technology, Sweden and obtained a Ph.D. degree in Computer Science from <a href="http://www.en.poliba.it/" target="\_blank" style="color: #B509AC">Polytechnic University of Milan</a> (Politecnico di Milano), Italy.
 During my Ph.D., I was a visiting researcher at <a href="https://www.jku.at/en/institute-of-computational-perception/" target="\_blank" style="color: #B509AC"> Johannes Kepler University (JKU) Linz</a>, Austria for a period of 6 months.<br> <br>